vilisimo/steamCLI/README.md

 ## About
-steamCLI is a command line interface tool that allows a user to search steam for information about the game/app straight form command line.
+steamCLI is a command line tool that allows a user to search steam for information about the game/app straight from the command line.

 ## Installation
 - Clone the project: `git clone git@github.com:vilisimo/steamCLI.git`